smlund/refs_bibtex/readme.txt

 Please see refs.bib file for details.
 Added references should not conflict with any previous ones (i.e., must be unique labels for all new entries) to allow backward compatibility (reprocess old papers, etc.).
-Also please use no spaces in names (LaTeX works with but less reliable across platforms in ASCII text files).
-For year fields, please use 4 digits, eg. 2015 etc.  If there are degeneracies, please use, yeara yearb, etc.  Examples, Davidson.2015a.prstab  etc. Please correct evident typos as they become apparent.
+Also please use no spaces in names (LaTeX works with spaces but it is less reliable across platforms in ASCII text files when editing etc).
+For year fields, please use 4 digits, eg. 2015 etc.  If there are label degeneracies, please use, yeara yearb, etc.  Examples, Davidson.2015a.prstab  etc. Please correct evident typos as they become apparent.
 BUT if you want an alternative format for an existing reference (outside of typo corrections), make another entry with a unique